OpenGenus/falcon/README.md

 ##### Clone the Repository
 To start first we need to clone the cosmos repository using the ```index.py``` file by writing ```openfalcon --clone``` command.

-**Important** : Before using any feature, please make sure that you are in falcon folder.

 ##### Search For Files

 A simple search for files in the cosmos repo can be done using the command ```openfalcon --search="greedy algorithms" --results=3 ``` here we have two options